kakaru1331/vue-custom-content-base-template/README.md

 # vue-custom-content-base-template

 ## description
-This project structure was created inspired by vue-cli.
+This project was created inspired by vue-cli.
 Most of them are similar.
 But some configs, structure is different.
 Thx. :D